 Kerry has produced on-scene coverage of civil war and famine in East Africa, as well as domestic coverage of mass wildfires, earthquakes, a volcano, airline crashes, civil protest, prison takeovers and rioting.
 His undercover work in Atlanta resulted in sweeping changes for city workers and efficiencies for taxpayers.
 Before the collapse of the Berlin Wall, Kerry produced the first journalist exchange between the US and then Soviet Union.
 Among other journalism awards, he has six Emmys, a Golden Microphone and the National Association of Black Journalists highest award for International Coverage (network and top 15 markets).

 Kerry is IAB Digital Media Sales Certified.
 He has attended the Center for Creative Leadership, IDEO Innovation Training, Innosight Strategic Innovation Training.
 He has led digital design and innovation challenges at both Schurz and Gannett.
-Kerry represented Schurz as board member for the Open Mobile Video Coalition (now part of NAB).
+Kerry represented Schurz as board member for the Open Mobile Video Coalition (now absorbed into NAB).
 Kerry helped create the Mobile 500, a coalition of broadcasters, including Schurz Communications, working to advance commercial and policy aspects of Mobile DTV.
-He is currently engaged in advanced studies in data sciences and analytics, as well as new focus, with Schurz media partners, on addressable and programmatic advertising for television and cable.
+He is engaged in advanced studies in data sciences and analytics, as well as new focus, with Schurz media partners, on addressable and programmatic advertising for television and cable.

-At Schurz, Kerry leads a corporate digital team with revenue, audience, inventory, engineering and design directors based across the USA.
-He is additionally involved in strategic planning and budgeting activities in all company segments.
+At Schurz, Kerry leads Publishers and a corporate digital team with revenue, audience, inventory, engineering and design directors based across the USA.
+He is additionally involved in strategic planning, M&A and budgeting activities in all company segments.

 At Schurz, Kerry created and coordinates the company’s “SCI Centers for Excellence,” made up of highly-focused and well-trained digital specialists based at local Schurz properties, but creating digital solutions that benefit the entire company.
 With CEO Todd Schurz, Kerry co-created the Schurz Innovation Prize and related technology-prize programs at Notre Dame, Indiana University and Purdue.
 Kerry has lectured at each of those schools, as well as a University, in Ukraine, while on a assignment there working with a media company in advancing its digital aspirations in challenging economic and political conditions.

-Kerry and his wife Mary Ann share four children and three dogs.
+Kerry and his wife Mary Ann share four children, three dogs and two cats.